-From a parent telling us we have been better behaved than a sibling, to a teacher who keeps a chart with students’ names and gold stars, we are taught the idea of comparing from very young.
+From parents telling us we have been better behaved than a sibling, to teachers who keep charts with gold stars, comparing yourself to others is a habit we learn from a young age.

 Social comparison theory

 In psychology, the human drive to compare ourselves to others is called “social comparison theory“.
 This theory was first coined in 1954 by social psychologist Leon Festinger.

 He recognised a primitive drive within us all to compare our opinions and abilities to those of others, so that we can better understand ourselves.

 Festinger suggested we practice self-comparison because we want to: